Please note we are unable to process appointment requests received via email or online forms.

 For medical advice when the surgery is closed telephone NHS 24 on 111.
 Find out more about NHS 24 and emergency dental care.
 Call 999 in a medical emergency - when someone is seriously ill or injured and their life is at risk.

-These ver early morning appointments (0645-0800 hrs) are predominantly for patients who work and cannot attend during normal working hours.
-There is an approximate waiting time of 3 weeks.
+These very early morning appointments (0645-0800 hrs) are predominantly for patients who work and cannot attend during normal working hours.
+There is an approximate waiting time of 1 week.